 - The criminal charges get dismissed; or

 Therefore, filing for bankruptcy in Nevada will not cause a casino marker criminal case to go away.
-And as long as a criminal case is pending, filing for bankruptcy does not eliminate the debt.
+As long as a criminal case is pending, filing for bankruptcy does not eliminate the debt.

-In other states where unpaid markers are not a crime, people might be able to discharge their debt in bankruptcy.
-But the trustee will have a large say in this.
+In other states where unpaid markers are not a crime, you might be able to discharge your debt in bankruptcy, but the trustee will have a large say in this.

 See our related article, Is casino marker debt dischargeable in bankruptcy?